node-napkin/napkin/services/README.md

 A compilation of services that I have come to use for various tasks, both cloud based and server related.
-In addition to services/frameworks that I might want to use in the future
+In addition to services/frameworks that I might want to use in the future.
+The majority of these services are for use with Nodejs related application, but some services can also work with other languages as well.

 ## Inbound mail processing